apache/kyuubi-website/src/en/news/2023-01-19-new-committers-1.md

 has invited [Bowen Liang](https://github.com/bowenliang123) to become our committer and we are pleased to announce that he has accepted.

-Bowen Liang was focused on security areas, including
+Bowen Liang is currently working on GF Securities, he focuses on security areas, including

    - Authz module, he is the most active contributor to this module
    - JDBC-based authentication mechanism